kgiszewski/LearnUmbraco7/README.md

 The purpose of this book is to provide free information to those who want to know.
 By submitting any content, you affirm and agree the following:

 * The contribution is completely original and not taken from any source from which you do not possess the copyright
-* You agree to allow your contribution to be used for any purpose by the repository owners
+* You agree to allow your contribution to be used for any purpose by the repository owners in a non-commercial way

 ##Style Guide##